thebaldgeek/thebaldgeek.github.io/DragonOS.md

 Be sure - this is not optional - and read the start up doc on the desktop.
 It has notes on enabling SDRPlay devices and many other DragonOS specific notes you *will* want to read.
 ## AERO Software - Quick start
+**Note!** dumphfdl, dumpvdl2 and SDRReceiver are all command line only programs.
+They do not have menu items.

 For L-Band work, start SDRReceiver from the terminal using your .ini file.
 `SDRReceiver -s 98w.ini`
 Start a single instance of Jaero from the DragonOS menu.